 Driving an automatic vehicle can be considerably less challenging to learn since a lot of the gear changing is done by a computer and a special transmission which does all the work for you!
 Driving an automatic vehicle is so simple you won’t believe how quickly you progress.

 Bear in mind that automatic driving is not as flexible as manual driving.
 You won’t be allowed to drive a manual, which may be a disadvantage if you need to borrow a friends’, car, or drive high performance vehicle…so if you planning to buy a Ferrari stick to manual!

 Even though controlling the car is easier you will still need to learn the rules of the road and how to behave with other drivers.
 The test is of a very high standard and this is not to be under estimated!

-At amdi driving school we are expert in Automatic tuition and we cover most of London south of the river.
+At amdi driving school we are expert in Automatic tuition and we cover most of East London.
 Automatic lessons cost the same as manual lessons and are conducted by fully qualified ADIs.

 If you are still unsure whether or not auto is the choice for you call one of the girls at amdi driving school and they will be happy to advise you on what the best option is for you!